Compensation for damages from the immigration authorities

 No self-fault

 A claim for official liability against the immigration authorities also requires that the damage to the foreigner could not have been avoided.
-This is always assumed if the foreigner sought legal advice and, for example, attempted to obtain a work permit or permission to change employers through a lawsuit for failure to act.
+This is always assumed if the foreigner has sought legal advice and, for example, attempted to obtain a work permit or permission to change employers through a claim for failure to act.

 4. Prevent job loss by suing

 If you're considering filing a claim for damages against the immigration authorities, you should always first try to force the authorities to issue a work permit through court .
-Foreign skilled workers who want to work in Germany often rely on a work permit.
+Foreign skilled workers who wish to work in Germany often rely on a work permit.
 However, long processing times at the immigration authorities often mean that applicants have to wait months for a decision .
 In such cases, those affected can defend themselves by filing a lawsuit for failure to act or obtaining an interim injunction in court to obtain a work permit more quickly.

 For further information on actions for failure to act against the immigration authorities, please see our VISAGUARD article on actions for failure to act in naturalization cases .